Skip to content

 }

-Some case/does/equals assertion: * a does b is the tuple structure of a a subset of b * a equals b same as (a does b) and (b does a) * a case b same as cassert a does b and for each b field with a defined value, the value matches a (nil, 0sb? are undefined values) * a is b is a nominal type check.
-Equivalent to a::[typename] == b::[typename] cassert((a=1,b=2) has "a")
+Some case/does/equals assertion: * a does b is true when a has all the tuple structure required by b * a equals b same as (a does b) and (b does a) * a case b same as (a does b) plus value matching for every defined value in b.
+Values in b that are undefined (nil, 0sb?) act as wildcards. * a is b is a nominal type check.
+Equivalent to a.[typename] == b.[typename] cassert((a=1,b=2) has "a")

 mut t1 = (a:int=1, b:string) const t2 = (a:int=100, b:string) cassert t1 equals t2 cassert t1 != t2 t1.a=100 cassert t1 == t2